Prigozhin would be latest in line of Putin critics who met an early death – KION546

 (CNN) — The warnings were there.
 Speculation about Yevgeny Prigozhin’s eventual fate began soon after his march on Russia two months ago.

 The Wagner chief may have initially survived the aftermath of his failed insurrection, but many had expressed doubts over his future.
-That remains unclear on Thursday, a day after the mercenary leader’s plane fell out of the sky.
+Two months after the aborted mutiny, the mercenary leader’s plane fell out of the sky and he is presumed dead.

 What is known is that the bombastic mercenary boss – once one of the country’s most powerful oligarchs and a member of Putin’s trusted inner circle – appears to have joined an ever-growing list of high-profile Russians who have fallen from the president’s good graces and died in mysterious circumstances.